Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the fixed radius case

 where

-To control these expressions, one takes a Taylor expansion of $\varphi_f$.
+for some constant ${\cal C},{\cal C}'$ independent of $n$ and $s$.
+To control these expressions, we take a Taylor expansion of $\varphi_f$.
 We illustrate with the term $A_n(s)$.
 In fact, in identifying the limiting process we shall need a precise expression for the limit of $A_n(s)$ and so we perform the expansion slightly more carefully than would be required to simply conclude boundedness.